About Dr. Dobias

 - worldwide online holistic veterinary consultations when needed.

 As a vet, I love empowering my clients and encourage them to take an active role in the healing process.
 I focus on non-chemical and non-invasive natural treatment methods.
 I feel that they yield the best results, cost less and help us create longer and healthier lives for our animal friends.

-In my treatment approach, I combine my knowledge of conventional veterinary medicine with natural nutrition, herbology, homeopathy, and spinal alignment techniques such as physiotherapy, chiropractic and osteopathy.
+In my treatment approach, I combine my knowledge of conventional veterinary medicine with natural nutrition, herbology, homeopathy and spinal alignment techniques, such as physiotherapy, chiropractic and osteopathy.

-Outside of work life, I am a perpetual learner.
+Outside of my work life, I am a perpetual learner.
 I will never stop being amazed by nature and also the world we humans have created.
-I love reading and writing, and really enjoy photography, surfing and kiteboarding.
+I love reading and writing and really enjoy photography, surfing and kiteboarding.
 Practicing yoga and meditation helps keep me grounded to get through the challenges that life brings.